 From reading I see that I might be able to come in from Egypt when the border is open.
 I wish to visit to research history from a local view in order to write a book about Gaza history, Is it possible to rent a modest room in a family home?
 How long could I stay with a typical visa?
 I am studying Arabic but want to know if I can get by with English as well.
 Also, is it safe for a single old person, i.e., not likely I'd be kidnapped or killed?
 Sorry if that is insulting but better to ask than to wonder.

-Hey all!!
-I'm keen to head to west bank from Amman, i think by crossing the allenby bridge, and spending some time in bethlehem, and then fly back home from tel aviv, how easy is this? i have a british passport which keeps me out of trouble normally!! thanks
+I'm keen to head to west bank from Amman, i think by crossing the allenby bridge, and spending some time in bethlehem, and then fly back home from tel aviv, how easy is this? i have a british passport which keeps me out of trouble normally!!

-Hi everyone, me and my spouse are about to embark on a trip to Palestine and Israel.
+me and my spouse are about to embark on a trip to Palestine and Israel.
 We would very much like to see both sides of the story and wonder if anyone has had any experience with guided tours through the West Bank, that are informative, analytical and if possible not too biased.
-Thanks a lot!

 I intend to travel to West Bank in September and am looking for accomodation perhaps a 'home stay' bed and breakfast for 2 females.
 Looked at hotel prices and they are way above my budget.
 Any ideas.